ForbesLindesay/atdatabases/docs/websql.md

 const db = connect(FILE_NAME);
 ```

 > N.B.
 We provide the WebSQL implementation for node.js primarily for testing/compatibility with Expo apps.
-It is generally better to directly use SQLite, which better designed APIs, unless you specifically need to match the behaviour of Expo/WebSQL.
+It is generally better to directly use SQLite, which better designed APIs, unless you specifically need to match the behavior of Expo/WebSQL.

 Web: